quxiaojian/OGA/README.md

 **Similar scripts**<br />
 [MITObim](https://github.com/chrishah/MITObim)<br />
 My script is same to MITObim in steps of mapping, assembly.
 But the step of extension is different.
 MITObim uses the reads mapping to extend, so it will be time-consuming.
-However, OGA uses reads recruitment based on overlap between contig end and raw reads to extend, it is quicker than reads mapping.
+However, OGA uses reads recruitment based on overlap between contig end and raw reads to extend, it is quicker than reads mapping.<br />
 [ARC](https://github.com/ibest/ARC)<br />
 [ORG.Asm](https://git.metabarcoding.org/org-asm/org-asm/wikis/home)<br />
 [NOVOPlasty](https://github.com/ndierckx/NOVOPlasty)<br />